Vietnam.vn - Nền tảng quảng bá Việt Nam

 President-elect Muizzu

-In an interview with the BBC today, October 23, President-elect Muizzu said that within a few days of winning the election on September 30, he met with the Indian Ambassador in the capital Malé Munu Mahawir and "made it clear that all Indian soldiers in the Maldives should leave."
+In an interview with the BBC today, October 23, President-elect Muizzu said that within days of winning the election on September 30, he met with the Indian Ambassador in Malé, Munu Mahawir, and "made it clear that all Indian military personnel in the Maldives should leave."

-"We do not want any foreign military presence on Maldivian soil… I have promised this to the Maldivian people and I will fulfill my promise on the first day (of taking office)," Mr. Muizzu stressed.
+"We do not want any foreign military presence on Maldivian soil… I promised this to the Maldivian people and I will fulfill that promise on my first day (in office)," Muizzu emphasized.

-The Maldives has long been under India's influence and Mr Muizzu's request is likely to stoke diplomatic tensions between Malé and New Delhi.
+Maldives has long been under India's influence, and Mr. Muizzu's demands are likely to reignite diplomatic tensions between Malé and New Delhi.

-The coalition that supported Mr. Muizzu in the recent election campaign called the pro-India policy of incumbent President Ibrahim Mohamed Solih a threat to the sovereignty and security of the South Pacific island nation.
+The coalition that supported Muizzu in the recent election campaign called the pro-India policies of incumbent President Ibrahim Mohamed Solih a threat to the sovereignty and security of the South Pacific island nation.

-If President Solih has pursued a foreign policy of closer ties with New Delhi since he took office in 2018, Muizzu's ascension to power is expected to further strengthen ties between the Maldives and China.
+If President Solih pursued a foreign policy that drew closer to New Delhi since he took office in 2018, Muizzu's rise to power is expected to further strengthen relations between the Maldives and China.

 China currently invests hundreds of millions of dollars in the Maldives in the form of loans and support for development and infrastructure projects.

-Meanwhile, India also provides about $2 billion in development aid to Maldives.
+Meanwhile, India also provided approximately $2 billion in development aid to the Maldives.

-India is maintaining units of about 75 military personnel in the Maldives to maintain planes and helicopters previously provided to the island nation.
+India maintains units of approximately 75 military personnel in the Maldives to maintain the aircraft and helicopters previously donated to the island nation.

 Source link